-It might be handy to define a shortcut for the command Tools $\rightarrow$ Pipe to Console.
-To set a new shortcut, go to Settings $\rightarrow$ Configure Shortcuts....
-Click on Pipe to Console and set the radio-button to Custom.
-Enter a shortcut of your choice by hitting the corresponding key combination (e.g. $\langle Shift \rangle + \langle RETURN \rangle$ ).
-If you choose a key combination that is already in use for another command, you will get an error message.
-Once you chose your combination, quit the setup window by clicking on OK.
-From Now on you can send your R-script (or highlighted parts of it) to the R-window by pressing the defined key combination (e.g. $\langle Shift \rangle + \langle RETURN \rangle$ ).
+It might be handy to define a shortcut for some commands.
+To set a new shortcut, go to $R \rightarrow Configure R$ interface, then click on Keyboard Shortcuts.
+Enter a shortcut of your choice by writing the corresponding key combination (e.g. <Shift><Ctrl>R).
+Do not choose a key combination that is already in use for another command.
+Once you have chosen your combination, quit the setup window by clicking twice on OK.
+Close and restart gedit.

+From now on you can send your R-script (or highlighted parts of it) to the R-window by pressing the defined key combination (e.g. <Shift><Ctrl>R).